-Indicate “yes” if the product was a cord blood unit.
+Indicate Yes if the product was a cord blood unit or was derived from a cord blood unit.

-- If the product was an autologous cord blood unit, continue with question 39 to report the non-NMDP CBU ID.
+- If the product was an autologous cord blood unit, report the non-NMDP CBU ID in question 42.

-- If the product was a related cord blood unit, continue with question 39 to report the non-NMDP CBU ID.
+- If the product was a related cord blood unit, report the non-NMDP CBU ID in question 42.

-- If the product was an NMDP unrelated cord blood unit, continue with question 36 to report the NMDP CBU ID.
+- If the product was an NMDP unrelated cord blood unit, report the NMDP CBU ID in question 40.

-- If the product was a non-NMDP unrelated cord blood unit, continue with question 39 to report the non-NMDP CBU ID.
+- If the product was a non-NMDP unrelated cord blood unit, report the non-NMDP CBU ID in question 42.

-- If the unrelated donor was NMDP and not a CBU, report the NMDP donor ID in question 37.
+- If the unrelated donor was NMDP and not a CBU, report the GRID in question 42.

-Indicate the relationship and match between the recipient and the related donor being reported in this instance.
+Indicate the relationship and match between the recipient and the related donor reported in this instance.